hosua/CPP-Cards/README.md

 ``paintCards(vector<Card> cardVect, int numPainted=-1, int facedown=0)`` can take 3 arguments (minimum 1).
 This function paints the entire card vector, and does not stack them on top of each other.
 - ``cardVect`` The card vector to paint.
 - ``numPainted`` You can choose to not paint the entire vector.
 This number will determine amount of cards to paint.
 - ``facedown`` You can paint cards facing down.
-This variable determines the number that are facedown.
+This variable determines the number of cards that are facedown.

 ``paintStacked(vector<Card> cardVect, int numPainted, int facedown, bool topRHS)`` can take 4 arguments (minimum 1).
 This function does the same as ``paintCards()`` except that it paints the cards as if they are stacked on top of each other.
 Depending on the value of the bool ``topRHS``, the top side can either be on the right (if true), or the left hand side (if false).